briandconnelly/nicheconstruct/paper/02_methods.md

 $$ n(a, l) = \sum_{i \in P} I_{a_{g,l}}(a_{\gamma(i), l}) $$ {#eq:numinds}

 Organisms also influence their environment, which, in turn, influences selection.
-We model this as a form of frequency dependent selection.
+We model this as a form of density dependent selection.
 Specifically, the selective value of adaptive allele $a$ at locus $l$ increases with the number of individuals in the population that have allele $a-1$ at locus $l-1$.
 We treat both adaptive loci and allelic states as "circular", so the allelic state at locus 1 is affected by the allelic composition of the population at locus $L$, and the selective value of allele 1 at any locus increases with the number of individuals carrying allele $a_{max}$ at the previous locus.
 To make this circularity mathematically crisp, we define a function giving the integer below $x$ in the set $\{1, 2, \ldots, X\}$

 $$ \beta(x, X) = \bmod_{X}(x - 2 + X) + 1 $$ {#eq:beta}